0xpolarzero/0xpolarzero/README.md

 ## Hi there

-I'm a Solidity smart contracts developer & security researcher.
-I mostly experiment with new technologies, especially related to decentralized systems and immersive experiences.
+I'm polarzero, a Solidity smart contracts developer & security researcher.

-I have a strong belief in open-source, and I actively work to promote true accessibility and user-friendly solutions.
-You can find all my experiments, audits & articles, past and present, comprehensively showcased [on my personal website](https://polarzero.xyz).
+I have a strong belief in open-source, and I actively work to promote true accessibility and user-friendly solutions, especially when it comes to developing secure and optimized smart contracts and applications.
+You can find all my experiments, reviews & articles, comprehensively showcased [on my personal website](https://polarzero.xyz).

-I've graduated with a Master's Degree in Music Production, and I wrote a research paper on the applications of immersive audio in new technologies related to virtual worlds, such as the "metaverse".

 I have expertise working with Chainlink-related solutions (data feeds, VRF, Functions, Automations), and I'm an advocate for truly secure and trust-minimized processes in smart contracts and DApps.

-You can reach me on [Twitter](https://twitter.com/0xpolarzero).
-Feel free to ask about anything.
+You can reach me on [Twitter](https://twitter.com/0xpolarzero) or [by email](mailto:contact@polarzero.xyz), if you need a quote or if you would like to ask about anything.

 <!--
 ## Tech stack